shankypedia/MineTrimix/README.md

 **Copyright (c) 2023 Sashank Bhamidi**

 All rights reserved.
 This project and its source code are the exclusive property of the copyright holder.
-No part of the code may be reproduced, distributed, or modified in any form without explicit written permission from the copyright holder.
+No part of the code may be reproduced, distributed, or modified without explicit written permission.

 ### Usage Guidelines

-1. **Access and Viewing:** The code is provided for viewing purposes, and users are allowed to explore it for educational or reference purposes.
+1. **Access and Viewing:** Explore the code for educational or reference purposes.

-2. **Explicit Written Permission:** Any use, reproduction, distribution, or modification of this code for commercial or non-commercial purposes requires explicit written permission from the copyright holder.
+2. **Explicit Written Permission:** Commercial or non-commercial use requires explicit written permission.

-3. **Contact Information:** For inquiries regarding the use of the code or to request permission, please contact the copyright holder at [hello@sashank.wiki](mailto:hello@sashank.wiki).
+3. **Contact Information:** For inquiries or permission requests, contact the copyright holder at [hello@sashank.wiki](mailto:hello@sashank.wiki).

-Please see the [MineTrimix Proprietary License](LICENSE.md) for more details.
+Please see the [MineTrimix Proprietary License](LICENSE.md) for details.

 ---